VangelisP/org.project60.banking/docs/create-xml-importer.md

 What our snippet does exactly: Read variable from XPATH `xpath:camt:RltdPties/camt:Dbtr/camt:PstlAdr/camt:AdrLine[2]|camt:RltdPties/camt:Cdtr/camt:PstlAdr/camt:AdrLine[2]` and do a regex: `^(\d{4}) +\w+` , which means: if a string is in the format: `1234 POST` , return the numeric part only (1234) into the variable `postal_code`

-!!! note
+!!! note "Note1: Regex expressions"
     The regex expression should start and end with the dash sign (#).

-!!! note
+!!! note "Note2: Escaped backslashes"
     Please be careful with the backslashes.
 You will need to escape it (like in our example, by using the backslash twice).

 For a comprehensive list of actions, please read [here](importer-xml-actions.md).